Honningsvåg – gateway to the northernmost point of Europe

 Notes

-Read practical information below
+Read the practical information below

 Gjesværstappan bird cliffs in Norway